- Solutions Overview

 As of January 1, if a Joint Commission surveyor witnesses any staff member in the process of direct patient care fail to follow hand hygiene protocols (even if it is just one time), your facility will be cited with a RFI and potentially lose accreditation if you are unable to show improvement.
 Having a monitoring tool and/or improvement program in place is no longer sufficient to meet Joint Commission Requirements.
 Hand washing compliance must be performed 100% of the time.

 What can I do to ensure my caregivers are following hand hygiene protocols?

 Some electronic hand hygiene compliance monitoring systems, such as CenTrak’s, provide more than just accurate hand hygiene compliance data.
 CenTrak also enables instantaneous reminders if a compliance opportunity was missed before the caregiver has had a chance to interact with a patient.

 What does this type solution look like?
 For example, with sensors that integrate directly into your hand hygiene dispensers and lightweight staff badges, a location-based hand hygiene compliance solution recognizes whether or not a healthcare worker washed their hands after their interaction with a patient and upon entering the next room.
 Failure to obey these hand hygiene protocols would result in a real-time reminder from the staff member’s badge to ensure compliance.
 CenTrak’s hand hygiene reminder system can be programmed to support any protocols implemented by your facility.

 Be prepared for your next visit from The Joint Commission.
-Go to https://www.centrak.com/blog-measuring-hand-hygiene-compliance/ to request a demo today.
+Go to https://www.centrak.com/blog-measuring-hand-hygiene-compliance/ to learn more.
+Then request a demo right away.